-'Unit Title Developments' (UTD) - Refers to an apartment or multi-storey building with individual units, standalone units, townhouses or walk-ups - all of which fall within the category of the Unit Titles Act 2010.

-A Unit Title Development is a building or buildings under the UTA has a Body Corporate to carry out the governance and management of the building or buildings.
+- 1. 'Unit Title Developments' (UTD) Refers to an apartment or multi-storey building with individual units, standalone units, townhouses or walk-ups which fall within the category of the Unit Titles Act 2010.
+A Unit Title Development is a building or buildings under the Unit Title Act 2010 (UTA) has a Body Corporate to carry out the governance and management of the building or buildings.
 The Body Corporate may have a committee that carries out that governance and management function, though the management may be contracted out to a Building Manager in some developments.
-The building manager will carry out the role determined by the contract but would normally involve the day-to-day maintenance and running of the development.

-- 2. Building Refers to a unit title development. - Conduit Refers to a person appointed by the Bodies Corporate Committee to take the lead on the Unit Title Development (or Building's) COVID-19 matters, including working with potential or confirmed cases. - 4.
+The building manager will carry out the role determined by the contract but would normally involve the day-to-day maintenance and running of the development. - 2.
+Building Refers to a unit title development. - 3.
+Conduit Refers to a person appointed by the Bodies Corporate Committee to take the lead on the Unit Title Development (or Building's) COVID-19 matters, including working with potential or confirmed cases. - 4.
 Body Corporate Refers to a Unit Title Development's governing body made up of residents. - 5.
-Bodies Corporate Refers to more than one Body Corporate. - 6.
-Residents All owners and occupiers within a Unit Title Development. - Case/Cases Refers to a person with COVID-19 isolating at their unit or home in a Unit Title Development. - 8.
-Contact Refers to a person who has been exposed to a confirmed case and is quarantining at their home in a Unit Title Development - 9.
-Public Health Service Refers to the local Public Health Unit within the local District Health Board who carries out the initial contact and liaises with the COVID-19 cases. - 10.
+Residents All owners and occupiers within a Unit Title Development. - 6.
+Case/Cases Refers to a person with COVID-19 isolating at their unit or home in a Unit Title Development. - 7.
+Contact Refers to a person who has been exposed to a confirmed case and is quarantining at their home in a Unit Title Development. - 8.
+Public Health Unit Refers to the local Public Health Service within the local District Health Board who carries out the initial contact and liaises with the COVID-19 cases. - 9.
 Isolation/Quarantine In the context of the COVID-19 pandemic, the terms 'isolation', 'self-isolation', and 'quarantine' have not been used consistently between agencies.
 This may lead to confusion in documents and in public understanding.
 To avoid further confusion, unless reference to specific legal terminology is required, for example when referring to Medical Officer of Health functions, duties, and powers under the Health Act 1956, the umbrella term 'isolation/quarantine' will be used to refer to any person who is required to isolate or quarantine for a defined period because they have been deemed to pose a public health risk relating to COVID-19.